 - You want full ownership over your website’s infrastructure

-The Future Trends of Web Development in 2025
+Future Trends in 2025

 In 2025, trends are shifting toward: